eclipse-tractusx/sd-factory/README.md

 `app.verifiableCredentials.durationDays` defines for how many days the VC is issued.

-`schemaRel3Url` and `schema2210Url` specify the JSON-LD vocabulary URLs for API 1.0.6 (pre-22.04)
+`schema2210Url` specify the JSON-LD vocabulary URL
-and 22.10 versions respectively.

 `app.custodianWallet` contains parameters for accessing Custodian Wallet:
 - `uri` is custodian Wallet url
 - `auth-server-url`, `realm`, `clientId`, `clientSecret` are keycloak parameters for a user which calls the Custodian Wallet.
 This user shall have enough rights to create Verifiable Credentials and Verifiable Presentations.
+`app.clearingHouse` contains authentication parameters for calling the Compliance Service.

 `app.security` sets a role a user must have for creating Self-Description.